In most cases, extracting profits from a company by distributing dividends to shareholders is straightforward.

 Additional notes from the IT Contracting team

-To reinforce the guidance above, here are a few practical points and references that small company directors should take note of.
+To reinforce the guidance above, here are a few practical points and references for small company directors to note.

 - Distributable profits, not cash at the bank.
 Company law allows distributions to be made only out of distributable profits.
 Cash balances on their own do not prove that profits exist.
 See the ICAEW TECH 02/17 guidance for details.